syncfusion-content/wpf-docs/wpf/SfDiagram/Tool.md

-The following code example illustrates how to enable the Panning and Zooming functionality by using Tools property of SfDiagram:
+The following code example illustrates how to enable the Panning and Zooming functionality by using Tools property of the SfDiagram: